DylanNeese/CS362-Race-Prediction/README.md

 A model is only useful if its predictions are accurate enough for the intended application.
 Common evaluation metrics for regression models include Mean Absolute Error (MAE), which measures the average size of prediction errors in the same units as the output, and R² (coefficient of determination), which measures how well the model explains the variance in the target variable.
 A perfect model would have MAE of 0 and R² of 1.0.

 **Overfitting and Data Limitations**
-Because our dataset is intentionally small (four rows), the model will fit the training data very closely but may not generalize well to new runners with very different profiles.
+Because our dataset is intentionally small (15 rows), the model will fit the training data very closely but may not generalize well to new runners with very different profiles.
 This is a useful teaching moment: more data, more features, and proper train/test splitting all improve real-world model reliability.

 ---